 - Should you borrow more than 80 per cent of the property's purchase price, you'll need lenders mortgage insurance.
 This is a one-off payment to protect the lender should you default on your loan repayments.
 This fee can too vary, but you should be prepared to fork out around $10,000.

 - If you want to have your house inspected for structural integrity or pests, you'll be looking at handing over $300 to $400.
 For a strata report, you'll be parting with around $200.

 If you need help to understand these fees, enlist the help of a solicitor, conveyancer or the friendly team at LJ Hooker.

 Finding your first home in the Northern Territory

 Doing a little research on the property market will give you a better understanding of precisely what is available, its price, and your options as a first-time buyer.

-- The LJ Hooker Open Market Report will lend you a handy snapshot of the current property market.
-Check the LJ Hooker nearest to you for a localised report.
+- Check the LJ Hooker nearest to you for a localised market report.

 - Take a look at Australian Property Monitors and CoreLogic RP Data to uncover further property data, as well as wider trends and price shifts.

 - Head to websites such as domain.com.au and realestate.com.au, as well as our very own ljhooker.com.au to look at what is on the market, as well as prices and sales volumes.